aws/sagemaker-python-sdk/doc/modelbuilder.md

 SageMaker ModelBuilder is a high-level interface for building and deploying machine learning models on Amazon SageMaker.
 It provides a streamlined workflow for model deployment with support for various deployment options including real-time endpoints, serverless, asynchronous inference, batch transforms, and multi-model endpoints.

 ModelBuilder integrates seamlessly with other SageMaker components like ModelTrainer, making it easier to build and deploy models with minimal code.
+This unified deployment interface simplifies the process of moving from model training to production deployment.

 ## Key Features

-- **Integration with ModelTrainer**: Direct handshake between ModelTrainer and ModelBuilder
+- **Integration with ModelTrainer**: Direct handshake between ModelTrainer and ModelBuilder for seamless workflow
 - **Latest Container Image Utility**: Enhanced `image_uris.retrieve()` method to fetch the latest version of an image automatically
 - **Unified Deployment Interface**: Single interface for deploying models to different types of endpoints
 - **Support for Multiple Deployment Types**:
-  - Real-time endpoints
+  - Real-time endpoints for synchronous, low-latency inference
-  - Serverless endpoints
+  - Serverless endpoints for auto-scaling with no infrastructure management
-  - Asynchronous inference endpoints
+  - Asynchronous inference endpoints for processing large payloads
-  - Batch transforms
+  - Batch transforms for offline inference on large datasets
-  - Multi-model endpoints
+  - Multi-model endpoints for hosting multiple models efficiently

 ## Basic Usage